Communities

 Questions

-Shaggy‭ wrote over 2 years ago
+Shaggy‭ wrote about 3 years ago

 Can we take input of the black box comparitor functions in reverse order?
 If, instead of taking the functions as input, we're assigning them to a variable then may we assign them all to a single variable as an array?
 Could you add a few more test cases with 3 or more sorting criteria?
 (Apologies for not addressing these in the Sandbox; I only spotted it there after your last edit, just before you posted it here.)

-A username‭ wrote over 2 years ago
+A username‭ wrote about 3 years ago

 Also, can we assume that there will be no ties?